sayjava/behave/docs/index.md

 npx @sayjava/behave --behaviors '[{"request": {"path":"/hi"}, "response": {"body": "Hello World"}}]'
 ```

-This will start the sever on port `8080` and ready to receive requests at `http://localhost:8080/hi`
+This will start the sever on port `8080` and ready to receive requests at `http://localhost:8080`.

+The server can be tested by sending this request to the server

 ```shell
 curl http://localhost:8080/hi